Jet Schemes, Newton Polygons and Continued Fractions: Special Staircase in the Plane

 \section{Special Staircase in the Plane}

 To determine the irreducible components of the jet schemes in the main theorems, a staircase algorithm will be described in this section.

-Let $p,q$ be two coprime positive integers such that $0<p<q.$ Let $L_{(p,q)}$ be the halfline which starts at the origin of the plane and whose slope is $q/p;$ it passes through the point $(p,q)$.
+Let $p,q$ be two coprime positive integers such that $0<p<q.$ Let $L_{(p,q)}$ be the half-line which starts at the origin of the plane and whose slope is $q/p;$ it passes through the point $(p,q)$.

 We call \emph{elementary steps} the unit vectors $(1,0)$ (horizontal) and $(0,1)$ (vertical).
 A \emph{broken line} is a finite sequence of such elementary steps.
-In this section we tackle the following question:
+In this section, we shall answer the following question:

 \begin{question} \textit{Let $\alpha\in L_{(p,q)}\cap \mathbf{N}^2_0$.
-What is the walk in the plane obtained by the broken line which starts at the point $\alpha+(1,1)$ and in each step it goes towards the halfline $L_{(p,q)}$ until reaching it if possible ?} \end{question}
+What is the walk in the plane obtained by the broken line which starts at the point $\alpha+(1,1)$ and at each step it moves towards the half-line $L_{(p,q)}$ until reaching it?} \end{question}

-Somehow, starting at the point $(1,1)$, the walker is always attracted by the halfline $L_{(p,q)}$ but because of the unit of the steps he is obliged to jump over $L_{(p,q)}$ sometimes before reaching it.
-Note that the case $0<q < p$ is dual where we replace vertical steps by horizontal ones and vice versa.
+It's worth noting that starting at the point $(1,1)$, the walker is always attracted by the half-line $L_{(p,q)}$.
+However, because of the unit of the steps he is obliged to jump over $L_{(p,q)}$ sometimes before reaching it.
+Note that the case $0<q < p$ is symmetric where we replace vertical steps by horizontal ones and vice versa.
+To clarify our procedures, we take the following examples.

-\begin{example} Let's start by observing the example where $p=2$, $q=3$ and $\alpha=(0,0)$: the walk goes along the following points: $(1,1),(1,2), (2,2)$, $(2,3)$ as in Figure \ref{walk(2,3)}.
-This can be encoded by the formula:
+\begin{example} Take $p=2$, $q=3$ and $\alpha=(0,0)$.
+Then, clearly the walker moves along the following points: $(1,1),(1,2), (2,2)$, $(2,3)$ in that order.
+This is seen in Figure \ref{walk(2,3)}.
+Clearly, we can encode this fact from the following formula:

 \end{example}

 \begin{example} Similarly to the previous example, if we take $p=2$, $q=3$ and $\alpha=(2,3)$, we find the same pattern for $(3,4)=(2,3)+(1,1)$:

 \end{example}